-Priceline.com Incorporated is a leading online travel company that offers our customers hotel room reservations at over 210,000 hotels worldwide through the Booking.com, priceline.com and Agoda brands.
-In the United States, we also offer our customers reservations for car rentals, airline tickets, vacation packages, destination services and cruises through the priceline.com brand.
-We offer car rental reservations worldwide through rentalcars.com (formerly known as TravelJigsaw), which we acquired in May 2010.
-We refer to Booking.com, priceline.com, Agoda and rentalcars.com collectively as the "Priceline Group," the "Company," "we," "our" or "us."
+Priceline.com Incorporated is a leading online travel company that offers its customers hotel and accommodation reservations at over 295,000 properties worldwide (as of February 25, 2013), as well as reservations for other travel services.
+We offer our services primarily through our Booking.com, priceline.com, Agoda.com and rentalcars.com brands.
+Booking.com, the world's largest hotel and accommodation reservation website, serves customers around the world with reservations at properties worldwide.
+Agoda primarily serves customers in Asia-Pacific with hotel reservations at properties in Asia-Pacific.
+Priceline.com primarily serves customers in the United States with reservations for hotels, car rentals, airline tickets, vacation packages, destination services and cruises in North America.
+Rentalcars.com offers car rental reservations worldwide.
+We refer to our company and all of our subsidiaries and brands, including Booking.com, priceline.com, Agoda.com and rentalcars.com, collectively as the "Priceline Group," the "Company," "we," "our" or "us."

-We launched our business in the United States in 1998 under the priceline.com brand and have since expanded our operations to include the Booking.com, Agoda and rentalcars.com companies.
-Our principal goal is to serve our customers with worldwide leadership in online hotel and rental car reservations.
-Our business is driven primarily by international results.
-During the year ended December 31, 2011, our international business (the significant majority of which is generated by Booking.com) represented approximately 78% of our gross bookings (an operating and statistical metric referring to the total dollar value, generally inclusive of all taxes and fees, of all travel services purchased by our customers), and approximately 88% of our consolidated operating income.
-Given that the business of our international operations is primarily comprised of hotel reservation services, gross profit earned in connection with the reservation of hotel room nights represents a substantial majority of our gross profit.
+We launched our business in the United States in 1998 under the priceline.com brand and have since expanded our operations to include Booking.com, Agoda.com and rentalcars.com, which are independently managed and operated international brands.
+Our principal goal is to serve our customers with worldwide leadership in online hotel, accommodation and rental car reservations.
+During the year ended December 31, 2012, our international business (the substantial majority of which is generated by Booking.com) represented approximately 82% of our gross bookings (an operating and statistical metric referring to the total dollar value, generally inclusive of all taxes and fees, of all travel services purchased by our customers), and approximately 92% of our consolidated operating income.
+Given that our international business is primarily comprised of hotel reservation services, and that hotel reservations also represent a significant majority of our domestic business, gross profit earned in connection with the reservation of hotel room nights represents a substantial majority of our gross profit.

-Our priceline.com brand in the U.S. offers merchant Name Your Own Price® travel services (sometimes referred to as "opaque" travel services), which are recorded in revenue on a "gross" basis and have associated cost of revenue.
-Retail, or price-disclosed, travel services offered by both our U.S. and international brands are recorded in revenue on a "net" basis and have no associated cost of revenue.
+Our priceline.com brand in the United States offers Name Your Own Price® travel services (sometimes referred to as "opaque" travel services because certain elements of the service are not disclosed to the customer prior to booking), which are recorded in revenue on a "gross" basis and have associated cost of revenue.
+Retail, or price-disclosed, travel services (including semi-opaque travel services) offered by both our U.S. and international brands are recorded in revenue on a "net" basis and have no associated cost of revenue.
 Therefore, revenue increases and decreases are impacted by changes in the mix of our revenues between Name Your Own Price® and retail travel services.
 Gross profit reflects the net margin earned for both our Name Your Own Price® and retail travel services.
 Consequently, gross profit has become an increasingly important measure of evaluating growth in our business.
 At present, we derive substantially all of our gross profit from the following sources:

-- Commissions earned from price-disclosed hotel room reservations, rental cars, cruises and other travel services; - Transaction gross profit and customer processing fees from our price-disclosed merchant hotel room and rental car reservation services; - Transaction gross profit and customer processing fees from our Name Your Own Price® hotel room reservations, rental car and airline ticket services, as well as our vacation packages service; - Global distribution system ("GDS") reservation booking fees related to both our Name Your Own Price® airline ticket, hotel room reservation and rental car services, and price-disclosed airline tickets and rental car services; and
+- Commissions earned from facilitating reservations of price-disclosed hotels, rental cars, cruises and other travel services; - Transaction gross profit and customer processing fees from our price-disclosed hotel, rental car, and vacation package reservation services; - Transaction gross profit and customer processing fees from our Name Your Own Price® hotel, rental car and airline ticket reservation services;

-• Other gross profit derived primarily from selling advertising on our websites.
+- Global distribution system ("GDS") reservation booking fees related to our Name Your Own Price® hotel, rental car and airline ticket reservation services, and price-disclosed airline ticket and rental car reservation services; and - Other gross profit derived primarily from selling advertising on our websites.